 The Global Talent Independent (GTI) program was officially launched on 4th November 2019.
-This program is a priority pathway for highly skilled and talented individuals who wish to obtain Australian permanent residency.
+The Global Talent visa in Australia is a priority pathway for highly skilled and talented individuals who wish to obtain Australian permanent residency.

-Apply for a Global Talent visa program is mainly to attract skilled migrants who excel in 10 specific key sectors of priority in Australia.
+Apply for a Global Talent visa in Australia is mainly to attract skilled migrants who excel in 10 specific key sectors of priority in Australia.
 It is an extension of the existing Global Talent (Subclass 858) visa.

 In the GTI program, the Department has appointed “Global Talent Officers” in some locations overseas to invite suitable individuals to apply for the GT visa.
-These Officers work with countries allotted to them and attend seminars and events to promote this program.
+These Officers work with countries allotted to them and attend seminars and events to promote the Global Talent program.

 DHA aims to target individuals having profiles relevant to the following ten sectors:

 Financial Services and FinTech